MareAtlantica/mareatlantica.org/wp-content/plugins/updraftplus/readme.txt

 == Changelog ==

 The <a href="http://updraftplus.com/news/">UpdraftPlus backup blog</a> is the best place to learn in more detail about any important changes.

+= 1.9.19 - 2014/08/19 =

+* FEATURE: Omit any directory from the backup (recursively) by creating a file called .donotbackup within it
+* PERFORMANCE: Lazy-load more code
+* PERFORMANCE: Prevent no-op search/replacements when restoring
+* FIX: Fix a corner-case where a backup might be able to continue but no attempt was made after using PclZip
+* FIX: Fix a corner-case (race condition) where UD might try to upload the same archive twice
+* FIX: Detection of pre-WP 3.5 hard-coded uploads paths upon site clone had stopped working
+* FIX: Fix bug in Importer add-on which could halt restorations of 3rd-party backups from the BackupWordPress plugin
+* FIX: Fix bug in the informational disk space consumption calculation in the expert tools section
+* TWEAK: Catch + log errors thrown by phpMailer
+* TWEAK: Merge Google SDK tweak from https://github.com/google/google-api-php-client/pull/189 to deal with buggy curl/proxy combinations with Google Drive
+* TWEAK: Prevent PHP log notice being generated on "Backup Now"
+* TWEAK: Change default zip split size to 500Mb on new installs
+* TWEAK: Scheduling algorithm tweak for more efficiency with very large backups when PHP is allowed to run long
+* TWEAK: Do not rely on PHP's disk_free_space() when it returns (int)0
+* TWEAK: Check database connection after auto-backup
+* TWEAK: More helpful message if uploading a backup when local storage is not writable
+* TWEAK: Extra logic to survive out-of-memory MySQL conditions in extreme cases; plus introduce UPDRAFTPLUS_ALWAYS_TRY_MYSQLDUMP constant
+* TWEAK: Tweak Amazon S3 logic so that it can cope with a situation where there is no permission to request its location (but there is permission for all other operations)
+* TWEAK: Workaround for PHP bug #62119 which could cause some files beginning with a non-ASCII character to be dropped
+* TWEAK: Warn the user if they are running on Apache without mod_rewrite and restore a site with permalinks requiring mod_rewrite
+* TWEAK: If Premium user was backing up non-WP tables, then optimize the backup table order
+* TWEAK: Deal with case when uploading very large backups to Google Drive on overloaded servers with unreliable network where activity check might misfire
+* TRANSLATIONS: Updated translations: Hungarian, Swedish, Russian, Brazilian (Portuguese), Spanish, Czeck, Dutch, Turkish, German

 = 1.9.17 - 2014/07/16 =